-Free, public data on security forces
+Free public data on security and defence forces

 WhoWasInCommand is our free to use, public database of security force units and organizational structure, command personnel and areas of operation.